pypa/pipenv/peeps/PEEP-005.md

 ## Necessary Changes

 In order to make these changes, we will need to modify the dependency resolution process.
-Overall, locking will require the following implementaiton changes:
+Overall, locking will require the following implementation changes:

 1. The ability to restore any entries that would otherwise be removed when the `--keep-outdated` flag is passed.
 The process already provides a caching mechanism, so we simply need to restore missing cache keys;
 2. Conflict resolution steps: